 This other vehicle would be Warthog derivatives; load carrying, ambulance and recovery.
-In split configuration they can still be carried by Chinook and we now have support systems in place.
+In split configuration, they can still be carried by Chinook and we now have support systems in place.
 They have a high degree of mobility and good protection but not as well suited to the other roles.
-In addition to those already in service, a load carrying, command and mortar version should be introduced.
-Both are available off the shelf although introducing a 120mm mortar or not is subject of a future thread.
+In addition to those already in service, a load-carrying, command and mortar version should be introduced.
+Both are available off the shelf although introducing a 120mm mortar or not is subject to a future thread.

 Operating a mixed vehicle fleet may seem anathema to effective support and logistics but would it be so difficult?